Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/system-config.md

 Additional ports:

-- `1317`: The default port for the [Lite Client Daemon](../../develop/how-to/start-lcd.md) (LCD), which can be executed by `terrad rest-server`.
-The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
-For usage examples, see [Terra REST API](https://lcd.terra.dev/swagger/).
+- `1317`: The default port for the [Lite Client Daemon](../../develop/how-to/start-lcd.md) (LCD), which can be executed by `daodiseod rest-server`.
+The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `daodiseod` instance through RPC.
+For usage examples, see [Daodiseo REST API](https://lcd.daodiseo.dev/swagger/).
 You don't need to open this port unless you have use for it.

 - `26660`: The default port for interacting with the [Prometheus](https://prometheus.io) database, which can be used to monitor the environment.
 In the default configuration, this port is not open.

 - `26657`: The default port for the RPC protocol.
-Because this port is used for querying and sending transactions, it must be open for serving queries from `terrad`.
+Because this port is used for querying and sending transactions, it must be open for serving queries from `daodiseod`.

 ::: {warning}
 Do not open port `26657` to the public unless you plan to run a public node.